 You may also be interested to read: Visiting Essaouira during Eid al-Adha

-For 2023, Ramadan in Morocco will begin in the evening of Wednesday 22nd March and end the evening of Thursday 20th April, although the exact dates are subject to change.
+For 2024, Ramadan in Morocco will begin in the evening of Monday 11th March and will continue for 30 days until Tuesday, 9th of April, although the exact dates are subject to change.

 This holy month of fasting follows the ninth month of the Muslim calendar, beginning and ending with the appearance of the crescent moon.
 As the Muslim calendar is slight shorter that the Gregorian calendar, Ramadan begins 10–12 days earlier each year.

-Ramadan actually coincides with Easter in 2023 (as it did in 2022).
+Ramadan actually coincides with Easter in 2024 (Easter Sunday in 2024 is 31st March).
 With the almost guaranteed warm sunshine every day, April is climatically a good time for sun-seeking Europeans to visit Essaouira.
 Check out our guide to visiting Essaouira in April for information on weather at this time of year.